dsgoficial/DsgTools/README.md

 DSGTools is a QGIS plugin that allow users to create and manipulate Geospatial Data according to Brazilian Law (ET-EDGV 2.1.3 and ET-EDGV Defesa F Ter 2ª Edição).
 DSGTools aims to provide tools not only to Brazilian Army, but to GIS comunity in general.

+Current changelog can be viewed on https://github.com/dsgoficial/DsgTools/wiki (portuguese only, for now).

-DSGTools 3.0 has the following features:
+DSGTools 3.1 has the following features:

 - Creation, Storage and Deletion of PostGIS servers configurations;
-- Database creation using Spatialite and PostGIS according to EDGV version 2.1.3 and EDGV version FTer_2a_Ed (cadaster);
+- Database creation using Spatialite and PostGIS according to EDGV version 2.1.3, EDGV version 3.0 and EDGV version FTer_2a_Ed;
-- Layer loading by category and class as defined by EDGV version 2.1.3 and EDGV version FTer_2a_Ed (cadaster);
+- Layer loading by category and class as defined by EDGV version 2.1.3, EDGV version 3.0 and EDGV version FTer_2a_Ed;
 - Layer loading grouping by geometric primitive and schema for any PostGIS database;
 - Manipulation of complex features (Creation, Editing, Deletion, Zoom, Association, Disassociation) and;
 - Access to some WM(T)S services provided by BDGEx (Brazilian Army SDI);